iLearner/x2go/README.md

         cd /home/linaro/EDX
         python3 execute edxPRE fixes edx

 9)  Now, the EDX Installation will complete successfully, but because of continous development, new issues may arise.
-In this case, the only thing left to do is for now: rebooting and trying to run "edx" again, as in step 8.
+In this case, the only thing left to do is for now: rebooting and trying to run "edx" again, as in step 8, but just running "edx".
 Similarly, you can do this after canceling the running of "edx", if it delays too long in a specific task (which normaly runs faster) as if it appears to never finish.
 That happened to me some times at different points, maybe because of a bad internet connection, not too sure.